AdobeDocs/experience-manager-65.en/help/assets/proxy.md

    As an example, see `IDSJob.IDS_EXTENDSCRIPT_JOB` for the IDS proxy worker.

 1. The external step is used to trigger the event and then wait until that is finished; this is done by polling on the id.
-You must develop your own step to implement new functionality.
+Develop your own step to implement new functionality.

    Implement a `WorkflowExternalProcess`, then use the JobService API and your job topic to prepare a job event and dispatch it to the JobService (an OSGi service).